open-wc/custom-elements-manifest/packages/analyzer/README.md

 > **TIP:** When writing custom plugins, [ASTExplorer](https://astexplorer.net/#/gist/f99a9fba2c21e015d0a8590d291523e5/cce02565e487b584c943d317241991f19b105f94) is your friend 🙂

+To get started developing custom plugins, take a look at the [cem-plugin-template](https://github.com/open-wc/cem-plugin-template) repository to quickly get you up and running.

-For a reference implementation of a plugin, you can take a look at the [Stencil plugin](/plugins/stencil.js), here's an example of a simpler plugin, that adds a custom JSDoc tag to a members doc:
+Here's an example of a simple plugin, that adds a custom JSDoc tag to a members doc:

 Example source code:
 ```js